arkivanov/MVIKotlin/docs/time_travel.md

 ### Using the standalone client application on desktop

 The desktop client app provides similar functionality to the IntelliJ IDEA plugin.
-But it can also connect to JVM and Darwin/Apple applications.
+It might be useful if you prefer a separate application, or if you don't have Android Studio or IntelliJ IDEA installed.

 > ⚠️ This client can not be used for Web (JavaScript) applications.